The 13 Best Romance Movies You Need to See in 2026

 From charming, original rom-coms to highly anticipated adaptations of beloved books.

 There’s nothing quite like getting swept up in the tale of two people falling in love.
-Whether it’s a charming, laugh-a-minute romantic comedy or a lush romantic melodrama, the romance genre has something for every kind of film lover.
+Whether it’s a charming, laugh-a-minute rom-com or a lush melodrama, the romance genre has something for every kind of film lover.

-2026 is shaping up to be a strong year for romance enthusiasts, who are truly spoiled for choice when it comes to upcoming movies.
+2026 is shaping up to be a strong year for romance enthusiasts, who are truly spoiled for choice when it comes to movies that have landed in theaters and what's coming down the pipeline.
 There’s a buzzy new take on Emily Brontë’s classic gothic novel Wuthering Heights, the very first adaptation of an Emily Henry novel, and an intriguing Robert Pattinson and Zendaya-led A24 joint.
 There’s even a BDSM “dom-com.”
 Below, we’ve rounded up some of the most exciting romance films of 2026, including what’s coming soon and on the horizon.
 (And if you’re looking for something to watch right now, check out our list of the best romance movies of 2025.)

 'People We Meet on Vacation'